 Startle reflex/response is a sensorimotor response that is elicited by the initiation of a sudden or strong stimulus.
-In zebrafish, this behavioural response has long been employed for analyses of motor function, sensory physiology and basic forms of learning.
+Startle response exhibits several forms of behavioural plasticity - including habituation and Pre-pulse inhibition (PPI).
+These are used as operational measures of sensorimotor gating and information processing.

 Pre-pulse inhibition (PPI) is a form of sensorimotor gating (the brain's ability to filter out irrelevant or distracting sensory stimuli) in which the startle response is reduced when a weaker non-startling stimulus (the prepulse) is presented shortly before the startling stimulus.